-- (e) Trench spacing.
-The trenches in a shallow extended subsurface absorption field shall be spaced at least eight feet (8') apart, center to center. - (f) Trench width.
-All trenches in a shallow extended subsurface absorption field shall be twenty-four inches (24") wide. - (g) Trench depth.
-Each trench in a shallow extended subsurface absorption field shall have a uniform depth of at least fourteen inches (14"), and no more than seventeen inches (17").
-The bottom of the trenches shall be level. - (h) Dispersal and storage.
-Each trench in a shallow extended subsurface absorption field shall contain a zone for the dispersal and storage of effluent with a total depth of at least six inches (6"), comprised of either perforated pipe and storage media or a manufactured media system. - (i) Retention structure.
+- (i) Retention structure.
 Retention structures must be used between trenches of different elevations in shallow extended subsurface absorption fields.
-When a retention structure is used: - (1) the bottom of the outlet pipe of a retention structure or the bottom of the outlet pipe of a manufactured media system being used as a retention structure shall be six inches (6") above the trench bottom; and - (2) the line from the outlet of a retention structure to the next distribution point shall be constructed of solid pipe and shall be backfilled with compacted native soil. - (j) Backfill.
+When a retention structure is used: - (1) the top bottom of the outlet pipe of a retention structure or the top bottom of the outlet pipe of a chamber being used as a retention structure shall be ten six inches (106") above the trench bottom; and - (2) the line from the outlet of a retention structure to the next distribution point shall be constructed of solid pipe and shall be backfilled with compacted native soil. - (j) Backfill.
 For shallow extended subsurface absorption fields: - (1) the depth of the backfill shall be consistent and shall not vary more than four inches (4"); and - (2) the backfill shall consist of at least eight inches (8") of topsoil.